profydev/reddit-timer-pierrelstan/README.md

 &nbsp;

 ## Technical decisions:

-The reason why I choose not to manage the state of the app with redux is because the application perform simple actions.
+The app performs simple actions, I Choose not to use Redux as state management because of that.

-I created  a custom hook instead  to encapsulate hook-related logic that can be reused in the future.
+I created a custom hook to encapsulate hook-related logic that may be useful in the future if needed.

 The file contains three functions:

-- A recursive function called fetchPaginatedPosts which is responsible for sending 5 subsequent requests to the Reddit API.
+- A recursive function called fetchPaginatedPosts handles sending five requests to the Reddit API.

-- A function  groupPostsPerDayAndHour that  nested 2D array that contains the number of posts grouped by week day and hour
+- A function called groupPostsPerDayAndHour nested 2D array that contains the number of posts grouped by weekday and hour

-- The custom hook called useFetchPosts which triggers the data fetching, stores the result in a state variable, and keeps track of the loading state.
+- A custom hook called useFetchPosts triggers data fetching stores the result in a state variable that keeps track of the loading state.

 \
 &nbsp;